cleanlab/label-errors/README.md

 ### How to obtain/prepare the dataset

 AudioSet provides an `eval` test set and pre-computed training features (128-length 8-bit quantized embeddings for every 1 second of audio, and each audio clip is 10 seconds, resulting in a 128x10 matrix representation).
 The original dataset embeddings are available [here](https://research.google.com/audioset/download.html), but they are formatted as tfrecords.
-For your convenience, we preprocessed and released a Numpy version of the AudioSet Dataset formatted using only numpy matrices and python lists. **You need to download the dataset here:**: https://github.com/cgnorthcutt/label-errors/releases/tag/numpy-audioset-dataset.
+For your convenience, we preprocessed and released a Numpy version of the AudioSet Dataset formatted using only numpy matrices and python lists. **Download the dataset here**: https://github.com/cgnorthcutt/label-errors/releases/tag/numpy-audioset-dataset.

 Details about the [Numpy AudioSet dataset](https://github.com/cgnorthcutt/label-errors/releases/tag/numpy-audioset-dataset) (how we processed the original AudioSet dataset and what files are contained in the dataset) are available in the release.